Diversity is not just a slogan along Sarasota's bayfront

 “Embracing Our Differences,” the 17th annual outdoor art exhibit celebrating diversity and inclusion is on display in Bayfront Park in downtown Sarasota.

-She was speaking to a packed house at Michaels on East where many in the audience have been involved with the program since its inception in 2004.
-This year, the key speakers, in addition to chairman and vice-chairman, Dennis and Grace McGillicuddy, were students who have directly benefited from the program.
+She was speaking to a packed house at Michaels on East where many in the audience have been involved with the program since its inception.
+This year, the key speakers, in addition to the chairman and vice chairman, Dennis and Grace McGillicuddy, were students who directly benefited from the program.

 One spoke of being a Hungarian immigrant in middle school at North Port.
 She said her dress was different and so was the accent as she spoke her new non-native language — English.
-Now in high school, her accent is that of someone who was born in the United States.
-There is no trace of an accent.
+Now in high school, she has no trace of a foreign accent.
+It is that of someone who was born in the United States.
 She was totally comfortable in front of the microphone as she uttered words of praise for the co-existence club at her school.
 She said the club made all the difference.

-That message was repeated in various ways by the rest of the student speakers.
+That message was repeated in various ways by the other student speakers.

 Another reading day is referred to as Bucket Filler Reading Day during which students read stories designed to show students how easy it is to “express kindness, appreciation and love by ‘filling buckets’.”